-- Using "popcorn brainstorming" participants are asked to call out concerns/objections to cutting the Pentagon budget (may include: jobs & economy, taking care of veterans, terrorism, America's role as a world leader, etc.). - Divide participants into small groups to discuss concerns and to formulate responses to address these concerns. - Bring the groups together to report what they discussed in their group. - Applaud the hard work.
+- Using "popcorn brainstorming" participants are asked to call out myths, fears, concerns/objections to cutting the Pentagon budget (may include: jobs & economy, taking care of veterans, terrorism, America's role as a world leader, etc.). - Divide participants into small groups to discuss concerns and to formulate responses to address these concerns. - Bring the groups together to give a 2 minute report on what they discussed in their group. - Applaud the hard work.